marktennyson/fastapi-mailman/docs/index.md

         message.attach('design.png', img_data, 'image/png')
         ```

-        If you specify a mimetype of message/rfc822, it will also accept `flask_mailman.EmailMessage` and `email.message.Message`.
+        If you specify a mimetype of message/rfc822, it will also accept `fastapi_mailman.EmailMessage` and `email.message.Message`.

         For a mimetype starting with text/, content is expected to be a string.
 Binary data will be decoded using UTF-8, and if that fails, the MIME type will be changed to application/octet-stream and the data will be attached unchanged.